User Management

 If this fails:

-1. Refresh the page and re-open Nodes.
+1. Refresh the page and re-open the Nodes tab.

 Note